HGARgG-0710/math-expressions.js/README.md

 ### 4.Tests

-This class represents a bunch of statistics test(like f-test, for example).
+This class represents a bunch of statistics test(like Fisher's f-test, for example).
 It can be called "fully static", 'cause all of its methods are static and so it has no constructor.

 ##### Temporary note: